 To prevent the spread of the virus, one should take the following precautions:

-- Frequent hand washing with soap and water for at least 20 seconds.
+- Frequently wash hands with soap and water for at least 20 seconds.
 If soap and water are not available, use a hand sanitizer that is at least 60% alcohol-based.

 - Avoid close contact with anyone who has a fever and a cough.

 - If you are sick with a respiratory illness, practice cough etiquette: maintain your distance, cover your coughs and sneezes with tissues or clothing, and wash your hands.